 - general (persists over time, various environments, and spreads to other behaviors).

 In 1987, Dr. Ivar Lovaas published a study showing the efficacy of ABA in treating children with autism, a finding that has been confirmed in hundreds of published studies and endorsed by many, including the US Surgeon General.

-Potential Funding for Hope Reach Services
+Funding Information for Hope Reach Services

 Under Ryan’s Law, certain South Carolina insurance companies must cover Applied Behavior Analysis services.